Vinz2008/C./README.md

 - [ ] Add vector types for simd
 - [ ] Add inout in inline asm args
 - [ ] Make functions that are not static static if needed
+- [ ] Add '...' to Constant Vectors exprs so the other numbers in the vectors would be the same as the last
+- [ ] Add selecting functionalities of cpu in cli (ex : avx)
+- [ ] Add a way to select the real linkname of a function in a string (like in rust) (it will help with intrisics : insted of hardcoding them, we could define them with another name in a file in core, ex : llvm.va_start) (even if we do that, we will still need to detect llvm intrisics because apparently it can't be called directly)

 ## Benchmarks compared to other languages